 Let’s look at my overall Best Passive Income Investments ranking chart.
 It has recently been updated to account for the ever-changing economic environment.
 Interest rates will likely stay low for a while, which makes generating meaningful passive income harder.

 Dividend (stock) investing is still the ranked the best passive income investment.
 However, it may not be the best for you given its higher volatility and lower relative yields.
-I expected an uninspiring 2022 for stocks but another strong year for real estate.
-Therefore, real estate is moving up the rankings.

 Best Passive Investment Rank #8: Hard Money Lending / Peer-to-Peer Lending (P2P)

 Lending money directly to friends, family, and strangers for passive is tough to do. friendships and relationships are often ruined because of money.
 Therefore, I don’t recommend doing it unless the person you care about is desperate.
 In such a situation, it would be best to provide an interest-free loan or a gift.